Dear Web Surfers,

 As you might know (from the blog’s title) my name is Clive and live in Malta, in Europe.
 I’m a Systems Applications Developer working mainly on websites and online services.

 I used to work with Yellow Pages as a Senior Software Developer, but now I am a freelancer working on a project, Project NINE.
 This project is aimed at small to medium businesses to help them get online with great website, many features which are added periodically, allows for upgradeability and most of all, website packages start at only €9 per month.

-I also have another website www.deep.com.mt which I use for my larger companies to develop and test websites.
+I also have another website www.deep.com.mt which I use to develop and test more customised solutions and websites.